|UEFA Cup 1981 with Ipswich|

-He is considered one of the greatest European rightbacks in history.
-His best career was spent with Standard de Liège and PSV Eindhoven.
-He won the 1988 European Cup with PSV.
+Eric Gerets is considered one of the greatest European rightbacks in history.
+His best club career was spent with Standard de Liège and PSV Eindhoven.
+He won the 1988 European Cup with PSV as their captain.
+He also played briefly for AC Milan and MVV Maastricht.
 Gerets was capped 86 times.
-He played big role as the Red Devils finished second at the Euro 1980 and reached the semi-final of the WC 1986 Finals.
+He played a big role as the Red Devils finished second at the Euro 1980 and reached the semi-final of the WC 1986 Finals.

 CB: Fernando Couto (Portugal/Porto/Barcelona)

 Fernando Couto won the Double in every leagues he played in and in three different countries.
 He was a member of Portugal's Golden Generation that won won the 1989 FIFA World Youth Championship.
 He earned 110 caps.

 Except at the very end of his career, Jorge Costa played his entire career with Porto, serving as its captain for a few seasons.
 He won the 2003 UEFA Cup and the 2004 Champions League with them.
 He was a part of the Golden Generation that won the U-20 World Cup in 1991.
 He represented Portugal at Euro 2000 and the World Cup 2002.